owlsdepartment/plate/README.md

 #### `plate-disable-tabs`

-This feature accepts an array of tabs you want to hide in the WordPress administrator dashboard.
+This feature accepts an array of tabs you want to disable in the administrator dashboard.

 ```php
 add_theme_support('plate-disable-tabs', ['help', 'screen-options']);